Article Two of the United States Constitution: Clause 8: Oath or affirmation

 Before he enter on the Execution of his Office, he shall take the following Oath or Affirmation:—"I do solemnly swear (or affirm) that I will faithfully execute the Office of President of the United States, and will to the best of my Ability, preserve, protect and defend the Constitution of the United States."

 According to the Joint Congressional Committee on Presidential Inaugurations, George Washington added the words "So help me God" during his first inaugural, though this has been disputed.
 There are no contemporaneous sources for this fact, and no eyewitness sources to Washington's first inaugural mention the phrase at all—including those that transcribed what he said for his oath.

-Also, the president-elect's name is typically added after the "I", for example, "I, George Washington, do..."
-Normally, the chief justice of the United States administers the oath.
 It is sometimes asserted that the oath bestows upon the president the power to do whatever is necessary to "preserve, protect and defend the Constitution".
 Andrew Jackson, while vetoing an Act for the renewal of the charter of the national bank, implied that the president could refuse to execute statutes that he felt were unconstitutional.
 In suspending the privilege of the writ of habeas corpus, President Abraham Lincoln claimed that he acted according to the oath.
 His action was challenged in court and overturned by the U.S. Circuit Court in Maryland (led by Chief Justice Roger B. Taney) in Ex parte Merryman, 17 F. Cas.
 144 (C.C.D.
 Md.
 1861).
 Lincoln ignored Taney's order.
 Finally, Andrew Johnson's counsel referred to the theory during his impeachment trial.
 Otherwise, few have seriously asserted that the oath augments the president's powers.